dzakiazhari/daily-payslips-generator/README.md

 ### How to Use

-1. Run the program aio_prompts.py in the command line.
+1. Type aio_prompts.py into the command line and run it.

-2. Input the worker's name, day, plastic type, and weight (in KG) when prompted.
-Input "N" when you are finished inputting data for the day.
+2. When asked, enter the worker's name, day, type of plastic, and weight (in KG).
+When you are done entering info for the day, type "N".

-3. You will then be prompted with a few choices:
+3. You will then be given a few options to choose from:

-	- D - delete the last row of data
+	- D: Delete the last row of data
-	- L - view the current data
+	- L: View the current data
-	- S - save the current data and exit
+	- S: Save the current data and leave
-	- C - continue inputting data from the last saved data Input the price for each plastic type when prompted.
+	- C - keep entering info from the last time it was saved.

-4. Input the number of workers with remaining debts.
+4. Type in the number of workers who still owe money.

-5. Press arrow key up for prompt history.
+5. Press the up arrow key to see the past prompt.

-6. Input the name, debt, and remaining debt for each worker with remaining debts.
+6. Type in the name, debt, and debt left for each person who still owes money.

-7. The program will generate a markdown table for each worker's payslip.
+7. For each worker's paycheck, the programme will make a discount table.

 ### Files

-- aio_prompts.py: The main program file that generates payslips for daily workers based on the data inputted.
+- aio_prompts.py: main programme file that uses the information entered to make payslips for daily workers.
-- input_determined.py: Secondary program that has predetermined price.
+- input_determined.py: a secondary programme with a price that has already been set.
-- read_regenerate.py: Edit your csv and generate the revised payslips.
+- read_regenerate.py: Change your CSV file and make new payslips.
-- timbangan_{date}.csv: The file where the data for each day is stored.
-The date in the filename is the date when the data was inputted.
+- timbangan_{date}.csv: The file where each day's info is kept.
+The date in the title is the date that the information was put into the file.
-- payment_{date}.csv: The file where the debt information for each day is stored.
-The date in the filename is the date when the debt information was inputted.
+- payment_date.csv is the file where each day's debt information is kept.
+The date in the name of the file is the date that the information about the debt was put in.
-- price_list_{date}.txt: The file where the price list for each plastic type is stored.
-The date in the filename is the date when the prices were inputted.
+- The file price_list_date>.txt is where the price list for each type of plastic is kept.
+The numbers were put in on the date shown in the filename.

 ## Predetermined Pricing

 You will be prompted to enter the following information for each waste picker: